DiffusionRet: Generative Text-Video Retrieval with Diffusion Model: Appendix

 \subsubsection{Video-to-Text Retrieval}

+We compare the proposed DiffusionRet with other meth- ods on five benchmark.
 In addition to the text-to-video retrieval results in the main paper, we provide video-to-text retrieval results on the LSMDC, MSVD, ActivityNet Captions, and DiDeMo datasets in Tab.~{\ref{tab:video-to-text}}.
 Extensive experiments on five datasets, including MSRVTT, LSMDC, MSVD, ActivityNet Captions, and DiDeMo, demonstrate that our method is capable of dealing with both short and long videos.
 DiffusionRet achieves consistent improvements across different datasets, which demonstrates the effectiveness of our method.